My Time at Jawbone

 I conducted secondary research on health and wellness along with competitive analyses of other products.
 Even more, I gathered insights through user interviews, diary studies, and usability testing I helped conduct with externally recruited users.

 Lastly, I was involved in proposing strategic, feature, and physical requirements for new hardware products that were in conceptual development at the time.

 In the Fall of 2015, the company was restructured to combine the engineering and design organizations under one unified product delivery group.
 We began working in a tribe model, which gave us closer access to our cross-functional counterparts.

-I mainly worked on a total redesign of the activity logging portion of our app, which includes workouts and sleep.
+My main focus was a total redesign of the activity logging portion of the UP app, which included workouts and sleep.
 I was responsible for defining the user experience for hardware & software, ultimately creating new functionality that improved usability and product experience objectives.
-Later in the design process I worked closely with my Creative Director to develop a new visual design language that would begin to roll out with this feature.
+Later in the design process, I worked closely with the Design Director to develop a new visual design language that would begin to roll out with this feature.
 I then independently delivered final assets and collaborated with engineers to implement the design.